 How risky is the Full-Body Scanning Machines supply chain?

-Supply chain risk in the full-body scanning machine market is high, and mostly stems from moderate-to-high risk levels among downstream buyers.
+Supply chain risk in the full-body scanning machine market is moderate, and mostly stems from moderate-to-high risk levels among downstream buyers.
 The Department of Homeland Security (DHS), which includes the TSA and the DOD, is responsible for the vast majority of the market's demand since the TSA invests in scanners...
 Subscribe to learn more.